ScientificC/cmathl/README.md

 -DCML_NO_STDBOOL=ON -Dcml_t=double -DCML_DOUBLE_PRECISION=ON
 ```

 Or include `cml.h` in a source or header.
-This second approach is useful, because you can define `mfloat_t` as a different type other than the built-in types `float` or `double`, such as `GLfloat`:
+This second approach is useful, because you can define `cml_t` as a different type other than the built-in types `float` or `double`, such as `GLfloat`:

 ```c
 /* In a *.h or *.c file */